How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 Generally a smoothing function is employed to transition cleanly between the Stokes and Ram regimes (e.g. \citealt{cheng_drag}).
 In order to make the effect of various drag regimes clear in our results, we instead choose to use a piecewise drag function that transitions between the Stokes and Ram regimes at the Reynolds number for which the drag forces are equal.
 That is, we take the drag force in the fluid regime to be given by

+This slightly underestimates the drag force on the particle at intermediate Reynolds numbers, which increases the calculated impact parameter for accretion (see Equation \ref{eq:R_WS_full}) and therefore slightly increases the flow isolation mass, as the core must get to larger masses before the Bondi radius exceeds the impact parameter for accretion.

-In the ram regime, the stopping time is dependent on velocity, meaning that $t_s$ must be solved for numerically, using $v_{\rm{rel}}(t_s)$.
+In the ram regime, the stopping time is dependent on velocity, meaning that, for a given particle size $s$, $t_\mathrm{s}$ must be solved for numerically, using $v_{\rm{rel}}(t_\mathrm{s})$.
 The relevant equations for the laminar and turbulent components of the relative velocity between the particle and the gas respectively are

 \citep{nag}, and